Q. Who is my assigned advisor?

 A. Your advisor will help you to clarify your educational, career and life goals and assist in selecting the most appropriate courses to meet your needs.
 Both students and advisors have important roles and responsibilities in the advising process.

 Q. Is advisement required?
 Do I have to see an advisor?

 A. Academic advisement is available and recommended for all students.
 All full-time new/careercenter/readmitted, currently enrolled career and Liberal Arts and Business students with less than a 2.00 GPA are required to obtain an advisement key/advisement PIN prior to registration.

 Q. I'm not sure what I want to do or which major/program is best for me.
 What can I do?

-A. There are a variety of services available to you through Counseling, International and Veterans' Services including individualized career counseling appointments, career development courses and many additional resources available on our web page Career Planning and Assessment.
+A. There are a variety of services available to you through Counseling Center and Veteran Services including individualized career counseling appointments, career development courses and many additional resources available on our web page Career Planning and Assessment.